KobraKid/NLP2019/readme.txt

 You **must** run `gg_api.main(None, years)`, where `years` is an array of strings for each year you plan to use gg_api with, e.g. `years = ['2013', '2015']`.
 This will load in the corresponding tweet corpora.

 After doing both of the steps above, you can run any of the API functions as expected: `get_nominees('2013')`.
+This works so long as the order used in the autograder is maintained, as some of the functions use the results of previous functions.
+(This ensures, for example, that the winner is one of the nominees.)
 This will not, however, generate the json or the human-readable output.

 ## Authors